 itSMF USA AWARDS AND RECOGNITION

-Now accepting nominations for the itSMF USA Awards Program
+Nominations for the 2015 itSMF USA Awards Program are now closed.

 The objective of the itSMF USA Awards & Recognition Program is to shine the spotlight – literally and figuratively – on the best of the best in the ITSM industry and in the service of the membership of the itSMF USA.
 In doing so we seek to achieve a fully engaged and contributing membership through recognition, rewards, encouragement and reinforcement of the standards, mission, goals, values and principles of the itSMF USA.